 There are 3 general coaching attributes that is vital for finding excellent coaches (read 5-star);

 Motivating – The coaches ability to motivate and inspire the players to do well and improve.
-A coach with high motivation will influence the players work rate and affect their determination to play better, train harder and do better and eventually reach their seasonal goals.
-A coach with high level of motivation can also have a great affect on players prior to matches as he will likely pump them up – influencing their self-confidence making them believe in themselves, their abilities and build up the overall consensus to succeed with the tactical approach and achieving their goals.
+It affects how well the coaches are able to prepare the players for a variety of situations that may occur.
+A coach with high motivation will also influence the players work rate and affect their determination to play better, train harder and do better and eventually reach their seasonal goals.
+A coach with high level of motivation can also have a great effect on players prior to matches as he will likely pump them up – influencing their self-confidence making them believe in themselves, their abilities and build up the overall consensus to succeed with the tactical approach and achieving their goals.

 In regard to training, players working under a coach with high motivation will take training more seriously and not slack off since they will be more likely to be motivated to work under the current training program, but this is also a matter of players individual personalities and how professional they are.

-The Goalkeeping training category is split into two sub sections;
+The Goalkeeping training category is split into two sub-categories for Football Manager 2019;

-A) Shot stopping which improves a goalkeepers reflexes, one on ones, composure, concentration and positioning
+- Shot stopping which improves a goalkeepers reflexes, one on ones, composure, concentration, positioning, rushing out and anticipation

-- Key Attributes for Shot Stopping Goalkeeper Coaches: Goalkeeping in additional to Tactical
+- Key Attributes for Shot Stopping Goalkeeper Coaches: GK Shot Stopping

-B) Handling which improves a goalkeepers handling, throwing, kicking and aerial ability.
+- Handling which improves a goalkeepers handling, aerial reach, command of area, communication and decisions.

-- Key Attributes for Handling Goalkeeper Coaches: Goalkeeping in additional to Technique
+- Key Attributes for Handling Goalkeeper Coaches: GK Handling

 Similar to the goalkeeper coaches and in difference to first team general coaches, the fitness coaches will work with every players in your team (both first team, reserves and youth team).
 They will look to improve the players physical attributes, which is vital to endure the full 90 minutes of a match and cover the pitch no matter its surface and weather conditions, and ultimately have the physical preferences to play with your preferred playing style, either its a style based on physical strength and aggression, quick tempo or direct football where pace and covering large distances is in focus.